 Notes payable consisted of a note to the lessor of the Organization's Seattle office, and a capital lease for office equipment.
 The note to the lessor was dated September 1, 2015, and matured on September 30, 2020.
 Monthly payments of \$1,534 were due the first day of each month.
-The note bears interest at 5% per annum and is unsecured.
-Interest expense totaled \$225 and \$1,068 for the years ended December 31, 2020 and 2019, respectively.
-The remaining principal on the note totaled \$11,966 at December 31, 2019, was paid in full in 2020.
+The note incurred interest at 5% per annum and was unsecured.
+Interest expense totaled \$1,068 for the year ended December 31, 2020.
+The remaining principal on the note was paid in full in 2020.